 ORIF can be used to treat fractures in many parts of the body, including the arms, legs, pelvis, and some areas of the spine.

-After an ORIF procedure, risks of infection include pain, redness, swelling, warmth around the incision site, fever, and discharge with an unpleasant odor.
+After an ORIF procedure, risks of infection include pain, redness, swelling, warmth around the incision site, fever and discharge with an unpleasant odor.
 If you notice any of these signs, contact your healthcare provider immediately.

 During ORIF surgery, general anesthesia is typically used to ensure that you are completely asleep and pain-free during the procedure.